lvnam0801/HTTP-BackEnd/README.md

 ## Libraries (!TODO)
 - HTTP Server: Sparkjava
 - Lombok: Project Lombok is a java library that automatically plugs into editor and build tools, spicing up your java.
+- Gson: is Java library that can be convert Java Object to into their JSON representation.
+It also can be used to conver a JSON string to an equivalent Java object.

 ## Entity: Contain data of object(Instance)
 - User: Contains user information(represents user data in database).
+- Http Response:

 ## Model: Perform operations and logic on the respective entities
 - UserModel: Performs operations on user entitys.